Need urgent help? Call our hotline on 1800 242 372

 Volunteers have a chance to get involved in a variety of ADRA’s projects, from training, monitoring photographic and story writing, to renovations, repairs, playground refurbishment or building, to farming, nutrition, sanitation and hygiene education, or micro-business skill support, to working with communities in disaster zones teaching them how to be prepared in a disaster or helping to rebuild after a disaster – there are a huge range of ways you can be involved in the work of ADRA!

 More information on www.adra.org.au

-ADRA’s Emergency Relief programs are run by volunteers from the local Adventist church and the community.
-They work in partnership with the council’s emergency relief network to provide timely food provisions for families and individuals in crisis.
+ADRA’s Dandenong Café is run by volunteers from the local Adventist church and the community.
+We work in partnership with the council’s emergency relief network to provide timely food provisions for families and individuals in crisis.
 This service caters for food intolerances, cultural preferences, access difficulties and specific needs with some flexibility to suit all client’s circumstances.

 Get in touch